Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models: Methodology

 As pointed out by \cite{Liu2021}, the ratio ${P_{\mathrm{expert}}^+}/{P_{\mathrm{anti}}^-}$ can be seen as a scaling coefficient for each token, modifying the original predicted probability and ensuring that the debiasing process remains interpretable.

-In addition to resource efficiency and interpretability, the proposed approach also has the benefit of optimizing for anticipated use cases.
-Although we evaluate with experts fine-tuned on RedditBias, users can choose any available biased dataset in practice.
+In addition to computational efficiency and interpretability, the proposed approach also has the benefit of tailoring to specific contexts or bias directions.
+Although we evaluate with experts fine-tuned on RedditBias, users can choose any available examples and datasets of biased sentences in practice.
 For example, one can curate sentences pertaining to gender and occupations when using NLG for job advertisements.

-Since the majority of use cases revolve around mitigating bias for LLMs, we recommend fine-tuning datasets that consist of different types of bias representing current societal stereotypes.
+Compared to directly fine-tuning the target model with anti-stereotypical data, which is also much more efficient than re-training the LLM, our approach still offers some computation savings by fine-tuning a smaller version of the same architecture.
+Furthermore, the scaling parameter $\alpha$ can control the strength of the debiasing signal and one can examine the signal to observe the probability shift, while retaining the original model outputs as reference for interpretability.